supernovadevssihproject-team/landslide-ai/README.md

 Aspect
 ```

-These terrain variables form part of the machine learning feature set.
+These terrain variables form part of the machine learning feature set and are also used for spatial interpretation.

 ---